LibraryOfCongress/concordia/static-pages/help-center.md

 In addition to the Library of Congress’ own history of varied participatory projects, other cultural heritage institutions with established transcription programs have paved the way for Make Your Mark.
 Projects at the National Archives and Records Administration (NARA), the Smithsonian, the New York Public Library, Zooniverse.org, From the Page, and others have developed workflows and user engagement strategies that this platform leverages and builds upon.
 Concordia deploys a different architecture to these existing models of crowdsourced transcription, and aims to provide simple data structures and easier project implementation for cultural heritage institutions and other people who want to set up their own crowdsourced transcription projects.

+---

-Concordia and Make Your Mark are supported by the National Digital Trust.
-The project results from collaboration between numerous divisions at the Library, including library services, curatorial and content specialists, digital preservation and web development specialists, digital innovation and strategy specialists.
+_Concordia and Make Your Mark are supported by the National Digital Trust.
+The project results from collaboration between numerous divisions at the Library, including library services, curatorial and content specialists, digital preservation and web development specialists, digital innovation and strategy specialists._